-17 The development shall be carried out in full accordance with the mitigation and working practices recommendations set out within section 6 of the Bat Survey Report, OS Ecology, July 2021.
-As set out by paragraph 6.1 of the Report, in the event trees at the site are not felled prior to 15th July 2022, an updated bat survey report must be submitted for the approval of the Council as Local Planning Authority prior to the trees being felled.
+The development shall be carried out in full accordance with the mitigation and working practices recommendations set out within section 6 of the Bat Survey Report v3, OS Ecology, August 2021.
+As set out by paragraph 6.1 of the Report, in the event trees at the site are not felled prior to 16th August 2022, an updated bat survey report must be submitted for the approval of the Council as Local Planning Authority prior to the trees being felled.
 Tree felling works must be undertaken in accordance with the recommendations at paragraph 6.3 of the Report.
-Bat boxes must be installed in accordance with the recommendations provided within abovementioned reports and at the locations shown on the submitted proposed site/block plan drawing (no. RES824-BHA-ST-ZZ-DR-A-1220).
+Prior to the occupation of any dwellings, final detailed proposals of a programme for the installation of bat boxes must be submitted for the approval of the Council as Local Planning Authority.
+For the avoidance of doubt, the programme shall be informed by the recommendations provided within the abovementioned reports, any further advice from the applicant's ecology consultant and the bat box locations shown on the submitted proposed site/block plan drawing (no. RES824-BHA-ST-ZZ-DR-A-1220).
+The bat boxes must then be installed in accordance with the agreed details.